ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 This specification defines a format to transmit Evidence from an Attester to a Verifier within a PKIX environment.
 This environment refers to the components generally used to support PKI applications such as Certification Authorities and their clients, or more generally that rely upon X.509 certificates.
-As outlined in {{sec-terminology}}, this specification uses a necessary mixture of RATS and PKI terminology in order to map concepts between the two domains.
+As outlined in {{terminology}}, this specification uses a necessary mixture of RATS and PKI terminology in order to map concepts between the two domains.

-Within this specification, the concepts found in the Remote Attestation Procedures (RATS {{!RFC9334}}) are mapped to the PKIX environment.
+Within this specification, the concepts found in the Remote Attestation Procedures (RATS {{RFC9334}}) are mapped to the PKIX environment.
 There are many other specifications that are based on the RATS architecture which offer formats to carry evidence.
 This specification deals with peculiar aspects of the PKIX environment which make the existing evidence formats inappropriate:

 * ASN.1 is the preferred encoding format in this environment.
-X.509 certificates ({{!RFC5280}}) are used widely within this environment and the majority of tools are designed to support ASN.1.
+X.509 certificates ({{RFC5280}}) are used widely within this environment and the majority of tools are designed to support ASN.1.
 There are many specialized devices (Hardware Security Modules) that are inflexible in adopting other formats because of internal constraints or validation difficulties.
 This specification defines the format in ASN.1 to ease the